collective/collective.awstats/src/collective/awstats/README.txt

   Manager to do that.

-  The ability to create more than one awstats objects gives you beyond the features of the BlueAwstatsManagementTool makes the permission management more fine-grained.
+  The ability to create more than one awstats objects gives you beyond the features of the awstatsManagementTool makes the permission management more fine-grained.

   On Each Awstats object you can specify which parts are displayed and each one